-- Leave premises as quickly and calmly as possible.
+- Leave the premises as quickly and calmly as possible.

 - If items are falling from above, seek shelter under a sturdy table or desk.
 Exit as soon as possible.

-- If you are trapped in debris, cover your mouth with a piece of cloth, tap on a pipe or wall so that rescuers can hear where you are.
+- If you are trapped in debris, cover your mouth with a piece of cloth and tap on a pipe or wall so that rescuers can hear where you are.

-- Shout as a last resort.
+- Shout only as a last resort.
 Shouting can result in inhalation of dangerous amounts of dust.

 - Assisting victims – untrained persons should not attempt to rescue people in a collapsed building.
 Wait for emergency personnel to arrive.

 - Stay low to the floor and exit as quickly as possible.